Are you being haunted by a job interview…

-Halloween is that one time of year where we love to celebrate all the things that go bump in the night!
+Halloween is the time of year we love to celebrate all the things that go bump in the night… or office!
 This year, we are celebrating horrifying job interview stories from people across the digital marketing industry.

 ‘An interviewer once said I reminded him of Tony Blair.
 After I stopped grinning he told me he hates Tony Blair.
 The interview involved a 15 min presentation.
 He said it blew him away but didn’t think I could live up to it and he’d regret the decision.’